ptakunju/Machine-Learning-Technique-for-Characterizing-Case-Hardening-Profiles-of-Industrial-Component/README.md

 This repository provides an overview of the paper nonlinear eddy current technique for assessing case hardening profiles.
 The method uses a custom electromagnetic excitation-sensor array to measure nonlinear responses at multiple frequencies, enabling nondestructive characterization of case depth profiles.

+“Nonlinear Eddy Current Technique for Characterizing Case Hardening Profiles” Published in IEEE Transactions on Magnetics, VOL. 46, NO. 6, JUNE 2010.

 ## Introduction

 Industrial components, such as automotive bearing assemblies, are often case-hardened for durability.
 Traditional case-depth evaluation methods are destructive and time-consuming.
 This project introduces a novel nonlinear eddy current technique for nondestructive testing (NDT) by leveraging differences in magnetic properties between case-hardened and untreated regions.